-First, at low speed (1 on a Kitchenaid) use the paddle attachment to mix all of the ingredients together roughly for a minute or two until no dry flour remains; you may need to stop the machine and get at the dry flour at the bottom with a spatula or bowl scaper.
+First, at low speed (1 on a Kitchenaid) use the dough hook attachment to mix all of the ingredients together roughly for a minute or two until pretty much no dry flour remains; you may need to stop the machine and get at the dry flour at the bottom with a spatula or bowl scraper.

-Once you have a rough mass, switch to your kneading hook and, at speed 2, knead the dough for five minutes.
+Once you have a rough mass, increase to speed 2 and knead the dough for five minutes.
 Pull this dough off the hook and let it rest, covered, for it’s 5 to 10 minute autolyse rest.
 This pause also lets your machine cool down as it will likely have strained a fair bit.

 After the autolyse rest, knead the dough for another 5 to 10 minutes.
 Check at the 5 minute mark to see if it passes the windowpane test and if not, knead for another 5 minutes or until it is smooth and passes the test.
-Touch your machine’s motor area to see if it’s overheating; if it is, stop and let it cool down before continuing.
+Touch your machine’s motor area to see if it’s overheating; if it is, stop! and let it cool down before continuing.
 The rest won’t harm your dough, just cover it with some cling film to keep it from drying; think of it as an extra little autolyse.

 Allow the dough to rise, covered, for about 2 hours (I just flip the mixing bowl over it).
-The dough is so dense that it probably won’t visibly rise.
+The dough is so dense that it probably won’t visibly rise much.
 You may proceed when the dough will not spring back when gently poked.
 Do a poke at about one hour to see what “not ready” is like: you’ll see it indent then refill the poke rather quickly.
 At about 2 hours, you’ll poke and it will pretty much stay as is.

 Cut the dough into the expected number of pieces that are more or less the same size.
 The recipe given above gives you about 125 grams (4.4 oz) per bagel.
-An easy way is to make a ball and start cutting it in halves until you have the desired number of pieces.
+An easy way is to make a ball and start cutting it in halves, then quarters, etc. until you have the desired number of pieces.
 Keep the dough ball and pieces covered with a barely damp cloth while you form the bagels.